MariadlRosa-1224/isles-of-vielora/races/graveborns/ghost.md

   **Spiritual link** Link themself to a person strengthening both of them but at the cost that the ghost now depends on that person.

-  **The haunting** Links themself to a person to haunt them and feed of the them as a parasite.
+  **The haunting** Links themself to a person to haunt them and feed off them as a parasite.

   **level x:**